Crashapple/movie_info/README.md

         ○ BEFORE: provide a menu of options for the user to narrow the range of data being extracted from a data source (e.g. API or CSV file, where fields are known in advance).

         ○ AFTER: Once the data is stored in the database, add user capability to extract filtered data from the database prior to loading it in a Pandas DataFrame or a JSON output from a Flask API.

-# Project Overview

-In this project, we took movie data supplied from the IMDB website, and used it to create an app where a user can select a genre and movie from drop downs to obtain additional information on the movie, including ratings.

 # Instructions